githika99/data_mining/Evaluation/README.md

     HIP2 - Hip Circumference

-    AFRAIDO2 - People act as if they are afraid of you.
+    POORSER2  - You believe you receive poorer service than other people at restaurants or stores.
 In your day-to-day life have you had the following experiences:

-    NOTSMAR2: People think not as smart as others.
+    DIABDAD2 - Does your dad have diabetes?

+    CONTROL2 - How often have you felt unable to control important things in your life?

+    PHYACCO2 - During the past 4 weeks, have you had any of the following problems with your work or other regular daily activities as a result of your physical health?
+Accomplished less than you would like?

+    HEIGHT2 - Height

+    COUGHIN2 - Urinate when coughing

+    SPEDAY2 - Survey Completion Date

+    AFRAIDO2 - You believe people act as if they are afraid of you.
 In your day-to-day life have you had the following experiences:

+    NOTSMAR2: You believe people think not as smart as others.
+In your day-to-day life have you had the following experiences:

+    WATCHTV2 - Since your last visit did you watch TV.

     BCDIAP12 - how old was your paternal aunt when she was diagnosed with breat cancer